 Therefore, this report is intended to reflect the perspectives of T2WG participants, including opposing perspectives on topics on which T2WG participants did not agree.

+The main body of the report is organized by task, with a chapter for each task as defined in Section 2.2.
+Each chapter is presented in three sections:

+The first section, Background, provides a summary of the relevant T1WG discussions and the ensuing Resolution E-4818 findings and orders.

-The main body of the report2.2 highlights the key concerns or discussions and outlines the T2WG proposal(s) and specific requests of the Commission.
+The second section, T2WG Discussion, summarizes the relevant T2WG discussions, highlights the key concerns or issues raised by participants during the working group process, and references additional details in the appendices.
+This section presents T2WG proposal(s) and specific requests for guidance and clarification from the Commission in the context of the working group discussions.
 Additional background materials and detailed discussions are included in the appendices.

+The last section, T2WG Recommendation, summarizes the specific proposals or requests on while the T2WG requests the Commission’s response.

-Call-out boxes highlight areas where the T2WG requests clarification, guidance, or direction from the Commission.
+Throughout the report, call-out boxes highlight areas where the T2WG requests clarification, guidance, or direction from the Commission.
 These T2WG recommendations or requests are also summarized at the end of each task-specific chapter.

 Commission Review and Decision-Making Process